ILIAS-eLearning/ILIAS/Services/COPage/ROADMAP.md

 This code is copied from an older mediawiki version.
 I compares two versions of page HTML outputs and marks differences.
 The code should either be replaced by a lib that provides the same functionality, refactored and integrated into own code or at least replaced by an up-to-date code excerpt from mediawiki.

+### Accordions and Media

+Currently media players continue to play if accordions are being closed.
+A generalised event handling should allow components to act on show/hide events.

 ### Lower Cyclomatic Complexity (Ongoing)

 This component suffers from record high cyclomatic complexity numbers.
 Refactorings should target and split up methods and classes to gain better maintainability.